uptonking/note4yaoo/pm-office-notion-community.md

 - ##

+- ## 🔀 [You Might Not Need a CRDT: Document Sync in the Wild [video] | Hacker News _202403](https://news.ycombinator.com/item?id=39615987)
+- 👷🏻 jitl: Maybe you don’t need it for shapes and what not, but for collaborative text documents it’s really hard to have a good experience without convergent intention preserving async merges on text - you’re gonna want OT or CRDT for collaborative text editing eventually.
+  - I work on Notion, a collaborate editor that (famously?) doesn’t merge text updates.
+  - Our editor predates the popular CRDT libraries.
+We’ve taken the last write wins optimistic model about as far as it will go,
+  - and now we’re building CRDT text as the basis for a bunch of new features.
+It’s challenging to integrate with our existing model but I think the end result will be well worth it.

 - ## notion: Earlier this year(2023), our infra team 3×-ed our backend database capacity (AKA “sharding”) to support Notion’s growing userbase — all without any app downtime!
 - https://twitter.com/NotionHQ/status/1681364115309334530
   - [The Great Re-shard: adding Postgres capacity (again) with zero downtime](https://www.notion.so/blog/the-great-re-shard)